finos/common-domain-model/documentation/source/documentation.rst

 Purpose
 ^^^^^^^

-Attributes specify the granular model elements in terms of type of value (e.g. integer, string, predefined value), cardinality and through an associated definition.
+Attributes specify the granular model elements in terms of type of value (e.g. ``integer``, ``string``, enumerated value), cardinality and through an associated definition.

 Syntax
 ^^^^^^